YARC-Official/docs/profiles.md

 See [Play Modes](/play-modes) for more information.

 ### Note Speed
+Change this parameter from the default value of 5.0 to change how fast notes approach on the highway.
+For example: 10.0 is twice as fast as 5.0, while 2.5 would be half as fast.

 ### Track Length
+Change this parameter from the default value of 1.0 to change the amount of time represented by the highway.
+For example, a value of 2.0 doubles the time, while 0.5 cuts the time in half.

 ### Lefty Flip
 When enabled, Lefty Flip mirrors the input display for Guitar and Drums gameplay.
 On guitars this will display the whole highway in right-to-left order.
 On drums, the lanes will retain their colors, but the note gems will have moved across the highway, and the Green Cymbal (if present) will become a Red Cymbal.